×

 Why Pricing Your Art Matters

-Pricing your art isn’t just about covering material costs and labor—it’s about positioning yourself in the market.
+Pricing your art isn’t just about covering material costs and labour—it’s about positioning yourself in the market.
 Here are several reasons why a well-considered pricing strategy is crucial:

 1. Establishing Perceived Value